Activiti/activiti-7-developers-guide/components/activiti-cloud-application/cloud-connectors.md

     }
 ```

-_Note:_ `IntegrationResultEventBuilder` and `IntegrationResultSender` \(autowired\) are provided by `activiti-cloud-starter-connector`. `IntegrationResultSender` will use dynamically bound destination again to make sure that the integration result message will be sent to the right destination: `integrationResult:<TARGET_APPLICATION_NAME>`, where `TARGET_APPLICATION_NAME` is the name of the runtime bundle which has sent the initial Integration Request.
+_Note:_ `IntegrationResultBuilder` and `IntegrationResultSender` \(autowired\) are provided by `activiti-cloud-starter-connector`. `IntegrationResultSender` will use dynamically bound destination again to make sure that the integration result message will be sent to the right destination: `integrationResult:<TARGET_APPLICATION_NAME>`, where `TARGET_APPLICATION_NAME` is the name of the runtime bundle which has sent the initial Integration Request.

 #### Configuration